- Low monthly cost

 Creating a new ClickUp account is as simple as entering your email address, name, and cell phone number.
 You will get an activation code texted to your phone.
 Once you enter the code, this screen greets you:

-Before anything else, you need to create a team.
+Before anything else, you need to create a Workspace.
 You get to decide the name and add whatever members you like.
-Once this is done, you can create your first project.
+Once this is done, you can create your first Space.
 This is where things get interesting.
-ClickUp presents you with a couple of choices for how to organize your project.
-From the simplicity of Kanban, where tasks are “open,” “to-do,” or “closed,” to the much more complicated Content Creation or Scrum categories, there are options, all depending on whether you want to work in a traditional project management environment or an Agile one.
+ClickUp templates help you organize your project

-This at once feels refreshingly easy and comfortingly familiar.
-I wouldn’t call these categories “templates” exactly, since they don’t come pre-loaded with tasks, but they fulfill a similar function since they help pre-organize your projects for you.
+This, at once, feels refreshingly easy and comfortingly familiar.
 I love this setup, and I wish I had seen it more often across the software programs I have reviewed.